iris-GmbH/iris-kas/README.md

 Additionally, it is possible to force build-reproducibility on other branches, either for a local build or for a CI build, **however** it is up to the developer to ensure that commits on meta-layer and **all** component repositories stay available.

 This means that each referenced commit in all build relevant iris repositories that is **not** part of a trunk branch during the build **must** be part of a protected branch (i.e. delete and git history rewrite protected).
 These branches are identified by their name prefix `fixed/`, e.g.: `fixed/jaor/DEVOPS-777_reproducible_build`.
-Basically you need to ensure protected branches throughout the build hierarchy.
+Basically you need to ensure that you use protected branches throughout the build hierarchy.

 For example, if you want to create a reproducible build of the current development state with code modifications to a component referenced in a iris-specific recipe in meta-iris: